 His greatest moment came in the 1973 FA Cup final, with his remarkable double save from Trevor Cherry and Peter Lorimer providing one of the all-time great Wembley moments.
 He’s a real credit to the club and, in every sense of the word, is a club legend.

 2. Bobby Gurney

 Born in Silksworth, Gurney’s involvement with Sunderland spanned some 22 years if the war period is included.
 He was an inside forward who evolved into a centre-forward playing down the middle.
 There’s no doubt, that he is one of the greatest Sunderland players ever.

 Gurney was a resourceful forward who boasted more than a goal every other game throughout his career.
-He was top scorer for seven successive seasons.
-His 228 goals make him Sunderland’s record scorer, and include ten hat-tricks and two fours.
+He was the top scorer for seven successive seasons.
+His 228 goals make him Sunderland’s record scorer and include ten hat-tricks and two fours.

 1. Charlie Hurley